elimbaum/eecs-senior-project/notes.md

 variable latency load. store the arguments, load the answer! don’t have to worry about waiting.

 final deliverable: presentation & research paper; include LLVM.

+### 3 Apr

+Due dates?

+possibly attach BEFORE TLB.
+Because then everything is in virtual. this will make everything faster. only need to pass POINTER of array, in local process, to FU. look at the gem5 TLB.
+KEPP what i have right now. but also...

+i need TWO components. one to “start” the FU. (this is physical, post TLB, mmap)

+SECOND component resides pre-TLB, gets addresses. careful: TLB miss. (page boundary, un-translated pointer yet). how to handle: pin page. this is on the OS end. do this with `mlock` or so. *do this once everything else is working*

+software square root reason why so many instructions?

+first slot: which function, then arguments.

 ## Reading Notes